ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Microsoft Office has two release cycles:

-* Office 365 – Office 365 combines the Microsoft Office desktop suite with cloud-based versions of Microsoft’s communications and collaboration services—including Microsoft Exchange Online, Microsoft SharePoint Online, Office Online, and Microsoft Teams.
+* Office 365 – Office 365 combines the Microsoft Office desktop suite with cloud-based versions of Microsoft's communications and collaboration services—including Microsoft Exchange Online, Microsoft SharePoint Online, Office Online, and Microsoft Teams.
 Office 365 is upgraded with new features on a regular basis
 * Traditional Office – Traditional Office is sold as a one-time purchase and provides Office applications for a single computer.
 There are no upgrade options which means to upgrade to the next major release, another copy of Office will have to be procured.
 Traditional Office is not upgraded with new features for the life of the release

 Within these release cycles, you can choose the architecture of 32-bit or 64-bit.
 Microsoft Office provides 32-bit or 64-bit version to be installed on Windows 10 devices.
 Microsoft 64-bit version of Office will be automatically chosen to be installed, unless 32-bit version is installed.
 The 64-bit version of Office provides ability working with larger datasets and files.
 However, 64-bit version of Office does not support legacy macros, and COM Add-In.